GiovineItalia/Compose.jl/doc/index.md

 ------------------------------------------

 In the first example, we had to call `compose` twice just to draw a lousy red square.
-Fortunately `compose` has a few tricks up its sleave.
+Fortunately `compose` has a few tricks up its sleeve.
 As everyone from lisp hackers and [phylogeneticists](http://en.wikipedia.org/wiki/Newick_format) knows, trees can be defined most tersely using S-expressions.
 We can rewrite our first example like: